Easy vegan strawberry cupcakes that are packed with fresh strawberries and flavor! They are soft and fluffy and come together in just 1 bowl.

 Making the vegan strawberry cupcakes:

-- Add all the dry ingredients to a large mixing bowl and mix until combined or until there are no more big lumps.
-If you're using the food dye, use it with the wet ingredients.
+- Add all the dry ingredients to a large mixing bowl and mix until well combined and there are no big lumps.
+If you're using beetroot powder, mix it with the dry ingredients.

-- Add the strawberry puree and rest of the wet ingredients to the mixing bowl.
+- Add the strawberry puree and the rest of the wet ingredients to the mixing bowl.
+If you're using food dye, add it at the same time.
 Fold the mixture until just combined.
-The batter should be thick and bubbly.
-Lumps in the batter are fine as long as they aren't lumps of flour.
-Over mixing the batter will result in dense cupcakes.
+The batter should be thick and slightly bubbly.
+Some lumps in the batter are fine, as long as they aren't lumps of flour.
+Avoid overmixing the batter, otherwise your cupcakes will be dense.

-- Bake the cupcakes in the oven for 18-20 minutes or until you can insert a skewer or toothpick into a cupcake and it comes out clean.
-The baking time will depend on your cupcake tray and size of your individual cupcakes.
+- Bake the cupcakes for 18-20 minutes or until you can insert a toothpick into one of the middle cupcakes and it comes out clean.
+The baking time will depend on the size of your cupcakes.

 Decorating and serving the vegan strawberry cupcakes:

-- When the cupcakes are completely cool, use a piping bag with a star shaped nozzle to frost the cupcakes.
-Alternatively, use a knife to spread the frosting on the cupcakes.
-Decorate with fresh strawberries and freeze-dried strawberries/raspberries if desired.
+- When the cupcakes are completely cool, use a piping bag or spatula to decorate the cupcakes, as desired.
+Top the cupcakes with fresh strawberries and freeze-dried strawberries/raspberries if desired.
+Serve immediately.

 Notes